crckfx/web-sword-game/readme.md

-a gameboy-advance-style game for browsers written in javascript, uses canvas2D API
+a gameboy-advance-style game for browser written in javascript, uses canvas2d API